Maurice Bamford: Great Britain

 His career also included a three-year stint as Great Britain coach between 1984 and 1987 with test series against Australia, New Zealand and France.
 His term as coach of the national side also included the formation of the Great Britain under-21 team.
 He was succeeded as Great Britain coach by Mal Reilly.

 During the 1986 Ashes series between Great Britain and Australia on their 1986 Kangaroo tour, Bamford came in for heavy criticism from a number of former Great Britain and England internationals for his selections of both the first and second test teams.
 After the Lions lost the first test 38-16 at Old Trafford in Manchester, many expected mass changes to the team for the second test.
 However, the only change came when centre Ellery Hanley was ruled out with injury and was replaced by St. Helens winger Barry Ledger.
 The Lions lost the test and the series as the Kangaroos ran riot, running in six tries to one in a 34-4 hiding at Elland Road in Leeds.
 Garry Schofield scored the only try for the home side which came when Michael O'Connor dropped a low pass from fullback Garry Jack.
 At no other time in the game did the Lions look like scoring.
 Five changes were made to the team for the third test at Wigan's Central Park with the result being closer than many predicted, though the Australians completed a clean sweep defeating Great Britain 24-15.
-Many English fans believed that French referee Julien Rascagneres allowing a contentious try to Kangaroos captain Wally Lewis midway through the second half ended any hope of the Lions snatching an unlikely victory.
+Many English fans believed that French referee Julien Rascagnères giving a penalty try to Australian winger Dale Shearer as well as allowing a contentious try to Kangaroos captain Wally Lewis midway through the second half ended any hope of the Lions snatching an unlikely victory.